Der Weg nach oben

-Der Weg nach oben (The Way Up; Chronicle Of The Rise) is an East German political and economic documentary film directed by Andrew Thorndike.
+Der Weg nach oben (The Way Up; Chronicle Of The Rise) is an East German political and economic propaganda film in the style of a documentary film directed by Andrew Thorndike.
 It was released in 1950, premiering on the eve of the first anniversary of the German Democratic Republic.
-Critically acclaimed, it won the Best Documentary Film at the Karlovy Vary International Film Festival in 1951.
+It won the Best Documentary Film at the Karlovy Vary International Film Festival in 1951.
 The film was produced by DEFA Studio für Wochenschau und Dokumentarfilme.
 This was Thorndike's first feature-length film.